 Final Thoughts

-Each of the Chase Ink business cards has the potential to be an excellent addition to your wallet, offering enticing sign-up bonuses, earning categories and benefits.
+Each of the Chase Ink business cards has the potential to be an excellent addition to your wallet, offering enticing welcome offers, earning categories and benefits.
 However, there’s no need to limit yourself to just one Ink card.
 With the variety of rewards available, why settle for just one?

 If you’re still feeling stuck, consider starting with both the Ink Cash and the Ink Unlimited cards, especially since they have no annual fees.
 Thus, you can use the cards when it makes sense and let them sit there otherwise.
 As your business grows and evolves, you may find it beneficial to explore the Ink Preferred and the Ink Premier cards then.